xtremexp/UT4X-Converter/README.md

 -- Browse to /Maps/WIP/<MapName>-UT99/U1 path using the internal browser -- Click on "Import" and select converted sound files from <UT4ConverterPath>/Converted/<MapName>/Textures -- After import, right click on all texture in editor and choose "create material"

+- Import StaticMeshes
+-- Browse to /Maps/WIP/<MapName>-UT99/U1 path using the internal browser -- Click on "Import" and select converted staticmeshes .obj files from <UT4ConverterPath>/Converted/<MapName>/StaticMeshes

 - Import converted map
 -- Open the file <UT4ConverterPath>/Converted/<MapName>/<MapName>-<X>.t3d with an advanced text editor (like notepad++)